Shareholder rights plan: Overview

 In publicly held companies, there are various "poison pill" methods to deter takeover bids.
 Takeovers by soliciting proxies against the board or by acquiring a controlling block of shares and using the associated votes to get elected to the board.
 Once in control of the board, the bidder can manage the target.
-Currently, the most common type of takeover defense is a shareholder rights plan.
+Currently, the most common type of takeover defence is a shareholder rights plan.
 Because the board of directors of the company can redeem or otherwise eliminate a standard poison pill, it does not typically preclude a proxy fight or other takeover attempts not accompanied by an acquisition of a significant block of the company's stock.
 It can, however, prevent shareholders from entering into certain agreements that can assist in a proxy fight, such as an agreement to pay another shareholder's expenses.
 In combination with a staggered board of directors, however, a shareholder rights plan can be a defense.

 The goal of a shareholder rights plan is to force a bidder to negotiate with the target's board and not directly with the shareholders.
 The effects are twofold: